Further results on the estimation of dynamic panel logit models with fixed effects: Some results for the panel logit AR(2) model

-The formula for $\breve{P}_{g,h}$ suggests that a second conjecture of Honor \'{e} and Weidner (2020), henceforth H\&W, namely that the number of linearly independent moment functions for the general panel logit AR($p$) models with covariates is given by $l=2^{T}-(T+1-p)2^{p},$ is plausible: when $p$ increases by one, the number of factors under the product sign $\Pi $ decreases by one (this number equals $T-2$ when $p=2$), which explains the $(T+1-p)$ part of the formula, while the number of possible values for a $p$ -tuple $(y_{t},y_{t-1},\ldots ,y_{t-p+1}),$ namely $2^{p},$ doubles.
+The formula for $\breve{P}_{g,h}$ suggests that a second conjecture of Honor \'{e} and Weidner (2020), henceforth H\&W, namely that the number of linearly independent moment functions for the general panel logit AR($p$) models with covariates is given by $l=2^{T}-(T-p+1)2^{p},$ is plausible: when $p$ increases by one, the number of possible values for a $p$-tuple $ (y_{t-p},y_{t-p+1},\ldots ,y_{t-1}),$ namely $2^{p},$ doubles, while the number of different sets of $p$ consecutive elements of $ \{y_{1},y_{2},...,y_{T-1}\}$ that appear in the products of powers in $ \breve{P}_{g,h}$ decreases by one (this number equals $T-2$ when $p=2$) and the factors in $\breve{P}_{g,h}$ whose power depends on either $y_{T}$ or $ y_{0}$ account for $2^{p}$ more possibilities, which explains the $(T-p+1)$ part of the formula.
 To prove H\&W's second conjecture for $p>1,$ one can in principle follow a similar proof strategy as for the case where $p=1$.
 However, when $p>1,$ things are a bit more complicated.
-As H\&W demonstrate, when $p>1,$ the number of linearly independent moment functions for the general panel logit AR($p$) model is smaller than the number of linearly independent moment functions for the panel logit AR($p$) model without covariates (i.e., with $ \beta _{0}=0$).
-One can relatively easily establish the latter number for different values of $T$ by using a proof strategy similar to that for the case $p=1.$ The difference between the two numbers of moment functions is equal to the number of linearly independent "special" moment functions that are only valid for "special" versions of the model, e.g. the model with $ \beta _{0}=0,$ but not for the general model.
+As H\&W demonstrate, when $p>1,$ the number of linearly independent moment functions for the general panel logit AR($p$) model is smaller than the number of linearly independent moment functions for the panel logit AR($p$) model without covariates (i.e., with $\beta _{0}=0$).
+One can relatively easily establish the latter number for different values of $T$ by using a proof strategy similar to that for the case $p=1.$ The difference between the two numbers of moment functions is equal to the number of linearly independent "special" moment functions that are only valid for "special" versions of the model, e.g. the model with $\beta _{0}=0,$ but not for the general model.
 Thus by subtracting the number of these special moment functions from the total number of linearly independent moment functions for the model with $\beta _{0}=0,$ one obtains the number of linearly independent moment functions for the general model.